-- " Operations analysis based on the Blended Service Plan and a storage and maintenance plan are required before further consideration of either reconfiguration or relocation of the 4th/King railyard.
-The Blended Service Operations Plan and the Caltrain Business Plan are both anticipated in December 2018.
-There is currently no timeline for a storage and maintenance plan. - " Caltrain will need to update its facilities to account for the new electrified and larger fleet of train cars.
-A new southern yard could address future needs via a ground-up design account for the fleet and possible shared operations/facility with CHSRA.
+- " If the functions are moved from the 4th/King surface railyard (either onto a smaller footprint, underground, to a southern location or a combination of the above), there may be additional operating costs to move trains into/out of service. - " Operations analysis based on the Blended Service Plan and a storage and maintenance plan are required before further consideration of either reconfiguration or relocation of the 4th/King surface railyard.
+The Blended Service Operations Plan and the Caltrain Business Plan are both anticipated in 2019. - " Caltrain will need to update its facilities to account for the new electrified and larger fleet of train cars.
+A movement of storage and maintenance functions to a new location(s) could address future needs via a ground-up design to account for the fleet and possible shared operations/facility with CHSRA.